thomaspaulwhalan/search/README.md

                                 given range of lines in the file.
                                 Used in the format of num-num.
                                 EG: -r 50-75

+        -R, --remove-dupes      Only shows the a line once regardless of how many times the
+                                search term appears in the line.
+                                Not yet implemented.

         -s, --save              Save results to a file